huggingface/peft/README.md

 ### Mixing different adapter types

-Ususally, it is not possible to combine different adapter types in the same model, e.g. combining LoRA with AdaLoRA, LoHa, or LoKr.
+Usually, it is not possible to combine different adapter types in the same model, e.g. combining LoRA with AdaLoRA, LoHa, or LoKr.
 Using a mixed model, this can, however, be achieved:

 ```python
 from peft import PeftMixedModel